-Living with other people is not always easy, but it doesn’t have to be difficult.
+Living with other people is not only easy, but it doesn’t have to be difficult.
 Sometimes having a lot of different people living under one roof can cause tensions to run high.
 Maybe one of your roommates likes to play music while they get ready in the morning.
-Or maybe you like to watch a certain TV show every Wednesday night, but your roommate hasn’t caught up on the latest season of the show.
-Maybe you bought a big box of chocolates for yourself, but one of your roommates thought it was for the apartment to share.
+Or maybe you like to watch a certain TV show every Wednesday night, but your roommate hasn’t caught up on the latest season.
+Maybe you bought a box of chocolates for yourself, but one of your roommates thought it was for the apartment to share.
 Whatever the case may be, sometimes these small issues can lead to disputes, which is what we don’t want to happen.
-Take a few minutes to read over this list and see how you can implement these into your apartment.
-Be mindful of others , because it’s their experience too.
+Take a few minutes to read over this list and see you can implement these tips in you accommodation.

-- Clean up after yourself- Hopefulley you know that living here on your own means you are responsible for yourself.
-Be courteous of others and clean up any messes that you make.
-Wash the dishes that you in the sink a few days ago.
-Take your clothes off of the drying rack when they are dry.
+Living on your own means you are responsible for yourself.
+Be courteous of others and clean up any that you make.
+Don’t let dishes sit in the sink for too long. take your clothes off the drying rack if they are dry.
 Throw out your old food.
-Try to keep everything as clean as possible in order to a) have a clean place to live and b) avoid making your roommates mad with your actions.
+If you keep your living space clean then it will keep your roommates and happy.

-- Be flexible- If you come from a home with other siblings, you definitely know the feeling of having to share.
-Realize that you will have to take turns using the kitchen, washing machine, bathroom, and other things.
-Be considerate of your roommates, though.
-If you are using the washing machine every day when your roommate gets home, he or she may be frustrated because that is the only time they can use it.
-So, as said before communicate woth each other to work something out that works for both of your schedules.
+If you come from a home with other siblings, you definitely know the feeling of having to share.
+Realize that you will have to take turns using the kitchen, washing machine, bathroom, and living areas in general.